Prag8855/aab/content/guides/find-a-flat-in-berlin.md

     Use the [Hypofriend apartment bot](https://hypofriend.de/en/lp/immofriend), [@berlinflatsbot](https://t.me/berlinflatsbot), [Flathunters](https://flathunter.codders.io/) and [Homeboy](https://www.homeboy.immo/en).
 You get a notification when there are new apartments.
 - **Alerts and push notifications**
     Install the [Kleinanzeigen](https://themen.ebay-kleinanzeigen.de/mobile-apps/) and [ImmoScout24](https://www.immobilienscout24.de/mobile-services/) apps, and create alerts for new apartment listings.[^44] Turn on push notifications for the [Facebook groups](#facebook-groups) that you follow.

+### Newspapers

+Some landlords still buy apartment ads in the newspaper.
+You can find apartments that are not listed anywhere else.[^33]

 ## 2. Choose apartments to visit